Loading figure…

 Read twice and referred to the Committee on Health, Education, Labor, and Pensions.

-Why: The Moms Matter Act aims to improve maternal health care access, which aligns with supporting the Affordable Care Act and advocating for expanded healthcare options.
+Why: The Moms Matter Act aims to improve maternal health care, which aligns with supporting the Affordable Care Act and expanding access to healthcare.

 View source →Apr 28, 2026 · Congress.gov